rbroek/objectiv.io/docs/taxonomy/events/VideoEvent.md

 # VideoEvent

-Family of non-interactive events triggered by a video player.
+The parent of [non-interactive events](/docs/taxonomy/events/NonInteractiveEvent) that are triggered by a video player.
+It requires a [MediaPlayerContext](/docs/taxonomy/location-contexts/MediaPlayerContext) to detail the origin of the event.

 import Mermaid from '@theme/Mermaid';